Getsemani, Cartagena: Local gives away all its best secrets [2023]

 Delicious tapas can be had in this spot.
 Also, check out the great views from this rooftop.

-You could best describe the food here as a fusion between traditional tapas and tapas with a unique Colombian flavor.
+The food here is best described as a fusion of traditional tapas and tapas with a unique Colombian flavor.

 Lunático is also famous for its guided tours of the nearby market and frequent craft beer tastings.